localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 Our AWS Service Framework (ASF) contains the service and operations definitions of all AWS services supported by LocalStack.
 To generate these APIs LocalStack uses the definitions of the python package `botocore` - which is also a major part of the AWS CLI, and `boto3`.
-We have a Github action in place, that checks for any API changes and will raise a pull request (PR) automatically in case changes are detected.
+We have a weekly running Github action in place, that checks for any API changes and will raise a pull request (PR) automatically in case changes are detected.
 As the PR still runs all integration tests, and further has to be approved and merged manually, we ensure that nothing breaks accidentially.
 Of course, newly added operations will not work out-of-the box - by default all operations that are not implemented will throw a `NotImplementedError` upon calling.
 However, we ensure that the declaration of each operation is compatible with AWS.